hissak/photolabs-starter-copy/README.md

 A single page app, made using REACT, that allows users to view photos in a grid.
 Users can like photos (a small alert icon is displayed in the navbar if there are any liked photos) and filter based on topic.
 If a user is interested in a photo, they can click on it to view a larger version of the photo, along with a list of similar photos.

-This project was made using React, Express, Axios, CreateReactApp, and Webpack.
+This project was made using React, Express, Axios, CreateReactApp, Webpack and PostgreSQL.

 ## Final Product